RayChang987/CSR5302/README.md

 ## Build

-Create a directory for build files.
+Create a directory for build files:
 ```sh
 mkdir build
 cd build
 ```

-Create a Makefile by cmake
+Generate a Makefile using CMake:
 ```sh
 cmake ..
 make